 Limited pay life insurance is for an individual who owns a whole life insurance policy but chooses to pay for the total cost of their premiums for a limited number of years.
 With the limited pay life insurance option, you pay premiums in the first 10, 15, or 20 years of ownership, but the benefits last a lifetime.

-Permanent Life Insurance requires premium payment for an individual’s entire life, however a policy’s growth can eventually offset the premiums due; and if choosing the Limited Pay Whole Life option, it must be determined at the initial purchase of the policy.
+Permanent life insurance requires premium payment for an individual’s entire life.
+However a policy’s growth can eventually offset the premiums due.
+If choosing the limited pay whole life option, it must be determined at the initial purchase of the policy.
 When electing for limited pay life insurance, an individual opts out of allowing their policy’s growth to eventually pay for their premiums.
 Instead, they pay for the cost of the policy in its entirety over time.

 This payment option can be especially beneficial to those who purchased permanent life insurance later in life and want to stop funding their policy, but still receive the cash value.

 When are Limited Pay Life Insurance Premiums Due?

 By choosing to pay for your premiums in a limited timeframe—either 10, 15, or 20 years—you can do so monthly, quarterly, semi-annually, or annually.

 When an individual chooses this option, it is typically because they have purchased a whole life policy later in life.
 If you are looking to receive an income during retirement through your policy’s cash value or dividend payment, then limited pay life insurance is an excellent option to prevent having to pay a premium during retirement.

 If an individual is purchasing a policy at a younger age, limited pay life insurance is something that should generally be avoided.
 This is due to the fact that a younger person has time on their side to assist in compounding the interest earned from the cash value.
 When there are no limitations to what you can pay into your policy, it will just keep growing.